 My overarching goal is to ensure that technology is developed with the end user in mind.
 All aspects of design, implementation, adoption, and use of a system or device can be enhanced by considering the perceptual, cognitive, and social needs and abilities of those who will use it.
 Research in my Sonification Lab focuses on three main areas:

-I am broadly interested in high-level aspects of perceptual decision-making.
+I work on the high-level aspects of perceptual decision making.
 My research attempts to elucidate the brain mechanisms that influence what we perceive, as well as build computational models that explain current findings and lead to novel testable predictions.
-Specific topics include: the role of the prefrontal cortex in modulating the perceptual process, the computational principles behind attention and expectation, the mechanisms that allow us metacognitive insight into the accuracy of our perceptual decisions, and Bayesian models of perception as inference.
+Specific areas of emphasis include visual metacognition, neural network models of vision, high-level processes like expectation and attention, and the role of large-scale brain networks in cognition.

 My research interests are in the development and application of item response theory (IRT) models to measure psychological constructs.
 Over the past two decades, I have developed a family of polytomous IRT models to unfold responses to test or questionnaire items.
 These unfolding models imply higher item scores to the extent that an individual is located close to an item on a unidimensional latent continuum.
 Unfolding item response models can be used to measure attitudes using responses from traditional Likert or Thurstone scales.